How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 Step 1: Sign In to LinkedIn (if you haven’t already)

-Head over to LinkedIn.com and sign into the platform using your credentials.
+Head over to LinkedIn.com and sign in to the platform using your credentials.
 Please note that you need to have an existing LinkedIn account in order to create a business page.

 Click on the “For Business” icon (a grid) in the top right corner of your LinkedIn homepage.
 At the bottom of the dropdown menu, click on “Create a Company Page”.